 Customer Types Read More

 A brief look at what kinds of clients a selected B2B solution in the Product Lifecycle Management Software - PLM category is designed for, from small businesses and non-profits to large enterprises.

 Deployment Read More

-A summary of what types of service deployement are offered by each B2B vendor in the Product Lifecycle Management Software - PLM category.
-Although the majority of modern SaaS services are cloud-hosted there are services may offer an on-site deployment model as well.
+A summary of what kinds of software deployement are supported by each B2B vendor in the Product Lifecycle Management Software - PLM category.
+While almost all modern SaaS solutions are cloud-based there are services might offer an on-site deployment model as well.